Technical Reference

 How I demonstrated all four basic Mendelian cross outcomes for a classroom

-In February 2026, a biology teacher contacted the site asking for a tool that could show students all four standard monohybrid cross combinations side by side, not just the Aa × Aa case.
+A biology teacher reached out to the site back in 2022 asking for a tool that could show students all four standard monohybrid cross combinations side by side, not just the Aa × Aa case.
 I used the calculator to run all four crosses (AA × aa, Aa × Aa, Aa × aa, and aa × aa) and documented the expected output for each as classroom demonstration material.

 The results confirmed: AA × aa gives 100% Aa (all heterozygous); Aa × Aa gives the classic 3:1 phenotype ratio; Aa × aa gives the 1:1 testcross ratio; aa × aa gives 100% aa.
 According to the National Human Genome Research Institute's Mendelian inheritance reference, these four cases cover every possible monohybrid cross outcome and are the foundation of genetics education.
 The teacher used the calculator's output as the answer key for four separate worksheet problems.
 She emailed to say students found the interactive tool significantly more intuitive than static grid diagrams.